 Paula has worked for several years as the finance/admin officer for Open Doors and being a part of the team that has brought about amazing change within the organisation over the past couple of years has found the role to be be both stimulating and challenging.
 She has worked in the not for profit sector, in such areas as sexual assault, homelessness, domestic violence, disability and currently with the LGBTIQ community.
 Paula has served on several boards, she was the President of Sunshine Welfare and Remedial Association for two years, was Treasurer on the board for Queensland Youth Housing Coalition and is currently the Treasurer for Children by Choice .Originally from the UK, she has lived and worked in several other countries and has been involved in various community groups: Malaysia, the Middle East and Europe .
 She is a passionate advocate for women’s rights, especially for older women who are often marginalised through gender, age or race.
 Paula holds a Bachelor of Arts degree, a Diploma in Accounting and a Diploma in TESOL

 Contact (07) 3256 7660

 Open Doors Youth Service Inc. officially began operating as an independent organisation on July 1 2003.

 Our current Management Committee members for 2018/2019 are:

 Peter is an industry recognised Management Consultant in the HR technology industry.
 He holds the degrees of Masters of Business Administration and Masters of Project Management.

-Cassie is a senior psychologist and chairs our alcohol and drug subcommittee.
+Cassie is a Senior Psychologist with over 13 years’ experience working in the youth alcohol and other drug sector.
+Cassie chairs our alcohol and other drug subcommittee.

 Nick is studying to become a clinical psychologist and is currently publishing his thesis in LGBTIQA+ relationships.
 Nick chairs our Youth Reference Committee and is our Youth Representative Board Member.